 Jesse Chiang, a Washington state resident over thirty years, with a M.A. and Ph.D. in political science from the University of Washington, has taught for over twenty years.
-He held membership in the National Political Science Honorary and is a founder of the Union of Concerned Educators.
+He held membership in the National Political Science Honorary and is a founder of the Union of Concerned tection Agency, upholding social security and adequate education, Educators.